 Access to 401k funds before retirement can provide flexibility, but it also risks reducing long-term savings.
 These data points show how often participants borrow or withdraw from their accounts and how most assets still remain in the system.

-✅ Loan Access vs. Borrowing Rates – About 84% of 401k participants can take a loan from their plan, yet only 13% had a loan outstanding at the end of 2022.
+✅ Loan Access vs. Borrowing Rates – About 84% of 401k participants can take a loan from their plan, yet only 13% had a loan outstanding at the end of 2022 (latest data available from ICI).
 For those who borrowed, loans averaged around 10% of their remaining balance, and total loans made up less than 1% of all 401k assets.
 (ICI)

-✅ Hardship Withdrawals Increasing Gradually – About 3.6% of participants took a hardship withdrawal in 2023, up from 2.8% in 2022.
-Although still a small share, the rise indicates slightly greater use of emergency access.
+✅ Hardship Withdrawals Increasing Gradually – In 2024, about 4.8% of 401k participants initiated a hardship withdrawal — up from 3.6% in 2023 — indicating a modest increase in the use of hardship provisions among participants.
 (Vanguard)

-✅ Most Assets Stay in the Retirement System – In 2023, about one-quarter of participants had left their employer and could take a distribution.
-Of that group, 82% kept their savings in a tax-advantaged account, either in-plan or through a rollover.
-This preserves 97% of assets available for distribution.
+✅ Most Assets Stay in the Retirement System – In 2024, roughly one-quarter of Vanguard participants were eligible to take a distribution after leaving an employer, and about 83% of those participants preserved their savings in a tax-advantaged account either by keeping assets in-plan or rolling them over.
+This retains approximately 97% of assets eligible for distribution.
 (Vanguard)

-✅ Non-Contributors Still a Concern – Despite broad plan access, 22% of U.S. workers did not make any retirement contributions in 2022 or 2023.
+✅ Non-Contributors Still a Concern – Despite broad plan access, 23% of U.S. workers did not make any retirement contributions in 2024, indicating that a sizable share of workers remain disengaged from retirement saving despite availability.
 (Bankrate)

 ✅ Retirement Confidence Remains Low – A 2024 national study found that many workers doubt they can save enough for retirement, reflecting growing concern about reduced pension coverage and uneven access to employer plans.
 (NIRS)